Table of Contents

 Students will be automatically connected to the Export Controls Officer and Designated Cuba Representative upon registration of their travel; however, students are encouraged to contact them directly as soon as they begin contemplating travel to an embargoed country because travel may be restricted or require licenses that take several months to secure.
-All currently embargoed countries are also subject to a USDOS travel advisory, so students or faculty/staff/units facilitating student travel are also required to follow Administrative Procedure: Travel Approval (ITRAAC).
+Embargoed countries are also likely subject to an elevated USDOS travel advisory, so students or faculty/staff/units facilitating student travel may also be required to follow Administrative Procedure: Travel Approval (ITRAAC).

 Additionally, the University will not authorize student travel to any location for which the State Department has issued a mandatory evacuation order.
 ITRAAC reviews current and potential student travel when a significant health or safety concern arises regarding that travel.
 The University, in its sole discretion, may deny or withdraw approval for international travel at any time.

 - Why does the University regulate student travel to USDOS Travel Advisory locations?

 - What are the consequences if a student travels without following this policy and procedures?

 If a student travels without following this policy and required procedures, the student is no longer traveling for University purposes and is not a representative of the University.
-If traveling during a required term, the student must take a leave of absence from the University, where possible.
+If traveling during a required term, the student must take a leave of absence from the University.
 Students on leave of absence from the University are not eligible for financial aid, scholarships, travel stipends, and other University supports, including credit.
 If a leave of absence is not an option, students who travel in violation of this policy risk losing their student status.